Researchers find that Twitter bots can be used for good

 “We found that bots can be used to run interventions on social media that trigger or foster good behaviors,” said Ferrara.
 “This milestone shatters a long-held belief that ideas spread like an infectious disease, or contagion, with each exposure resulting in the same probability of infection.
 Now we have seen empirically that when you are exposed to a given piece of information multiple times, your chances of adopting this information increase every time.”

-Ferrara created a bot that Tweeted out a set of health tips and fun life hacks to 25,000 real people using 39 bots.
+Ferrara created a bot that tweeted out a set of health tips and fun life hacks to 25,000 real people using 39 bots.
 The team measured interaction with the bots and saw how the information began to become part of the user’s experience.

 “We also saw that every exposure increased the probability of adoption – there is a cumulative reinforcement effect,” said Ferrara.
 “It seems there are some cognitive mechanisms that reinforce your likelihood to believe in or adopt a piece of information when it is validated by multiple sources in your social network.”